What is Vendor Management? Importance & Process

 How Contract Lifecycle Management Software Supports Vendor Programs

 One area that often gets less attention but holds significant transformation potential for an organization’s vendor management program is contract management.
-Enterprises can take their vendor management capabilities to the next level by underpinning it with a robust contract lifecycle management (CLM) system.
+Enterprises can take their vendor management capabilities to the next level by underpinning it with a robust contract lifecycle management (CLM) platform.

 Here are ways a CLM can significantly improve your organization’s ability to align the supplier relationship to the underlying contract: